-Since the early 2000s, government funding programs aimed at improving test scores and deepening the teaching of STEM in K-12 and postsecondary institutions (President's Council of Advisors on Science and Technology, 2010).
-To meet these needs, the federal government has viewed STEM not as a mindset, but rather as the strengthening of each individual subject under its own umbrella (as a silo).
-Defining STEM as separate subjects allows for a greater focus on the core subjects and creates a standardization of practice.
-This standardization can lead to a standardized assessment tool (tests) that have been used historically to track student progress and could lead to gradually increasing sanctions and/or school closures (Duignan & Nolen, 2019; Famularo et al., 2013).
+Since the early 2000s, government funding programs have been aimed at improving test scores and deepening the teaching of STEM in K-12 and postsecondary institutions (President's Council of Advisors on Science and Technology, 2010).
+To meet these needs, the federal government has viewed STEM not as a mindset, but rather as the strengthening of the individual subjects under one umbrella (silo).
+By defining STEM as separate subjects this allows for a greater focus on the core subjects and creates a standardization of practice.
+This standardization can lead to a standardized assessment tool (tests) that historically have been used to track student progress and could lead to gradually increasing sanctions and/or school closures (Duignan & Nolen, 2019; Famularo et al., 2013).

 This standardization of practice does not always consider gender, ethnicity, or socioeconomic status.
-When responding to multiplechoice test questions, students are unable to bring their social narratives or real-life experiences to bear.
-Rather, only one answer is correct, thus limiting diversity of thinking and providing no option for students to think outside of the box to solve the problem.
-Examining these initiatives reveals that they have not changed teaching of STEM subjects much at the classroom level, nor have they greatly increased student interest in the subjects (Breiner et al., 2012).
-When considering these initiatives and the limited improvement of test scores on a global scale, there appears to be a disconnect between these policies and the reality of teaching 21stcentury students.
-This raises the question of who should be making these policy decisions.
+When responding to multiple-choice test questions, students are unable to bring their social narratives or real-life experiences to bear.
+Rather, only one answer is correct, thus limiting diversity of thinking or an option for students to think outside of the box to solve the problem.
+When examining these initiatives, it is apparent that the teaching of these subjects has not changed much at the classroom level nor have they greatly increased student interest in the subjects (Breiner et al., 2012).
+When considering these initiatives and the limited improvement of test scores on a global scale, there appears to be a disconnect between these policies and the reality of teaching 21st-century students.
+This raises the question of who should be making these policy decisions?